 TGba Editor: Change the following table in TGba Draft 2.1 P97L9 as follows:

 Figure 31-4 (An example of a WUR signal generator for the WUR-Sync field), Figure 31-5 (An example of a WUR signal generator for the WUR-Data field(#2665)), and 31.2.4.1 (WUR PPDU waveform generation for WUR-Sync field and high data rate WUR-Data field) through 31.2.4.4 (Symbol Randomizer and Perantenna Cyclic Shift) show an example of transmitter block diagram for the WUR-Sync field and the WURData field.
 The actual waveform generation of theses fields is implementation dependent.
-The waveform generation for L-STF, L-LTF, and L-SIG fields is described in 21.3.3 (Transmitter block diagram)
+The waveform generation for L-STF, L-LTF, and L-SIG fields is described in 21.3.3 (Transmitter block diagram).
+The waveform generation for the BPSK-Mark field is same as the waveform generation for the L-SIG field.(#2616)

 Annex B